Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 Free WordPress Themes:

-You can browse through thousands of great-looking FREE WordPress themes on the official WordPress Theme Repository.
+You can browse through thousands of great-looking FREE WordPress themes on the official WordPress Theme Directory.

 Premium WordPress Themes:

-If you are looking for affordable, professional, high-quality web themes with a distinctive look, unique customizable options, and ongoing support, search through premium WordPress theme providers, like:
+If you are looking for affordable, “mouth-watering” themes with a distinctive look, unique customizable options, and ongoing support, you can search through premium WordPress theme providers, like:

 ThemeForest allows many professional WordPress theme developers to showcase their designs through their online marketplace.
 There are well over 7,000 premium themes to choose from (some starting from as little as $1) …